TsFAKEJoker/TsFAKEJoker/README.md

 - 📫 How to reach me **rishabhgoswami29@gmail.com**

-- ⚡ Fun fact **I'm really into the paradoxes related to astronomic physics.**
+- ⚡ Fun fact: **I'm really into the paradoxes related to astronomic physics.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">